 1. You will learn the five signs that your sell sheet needs to be redesigned, rethought, and rewritten.

 2. You will learn how to analyze your sell sheet’s message.

-Your book is rolling along and you think your sell sheet is working hard for you.
-But is it?
-Is your sell sheet driving the results you need?
+Your book is rolling along, and you think your sell sheet is working hard for you.
+But is it doing all that it should be?
+Is your sell sheet driving the results you want or need?
 If not, it might be time for a makeover.